Inflectra/spira-addons-xunit-python/dev-notes.md

 - install python 3.6+
 - install pip
 - update pip as required
-- install robotframework `pip install robotframework`
 - install twine for distribution `pip install twine`

-## Running the sample
+## Running the samples
 - Make sure the spira url and login/password are correct in the spira.cfg file
-- Use either of these two commands, depending on whether you want to test running with a specific output folder/filename
+- Use either of these two samples:
-- run `python robot_spira_integration.py`
+- run `python spira_xunit_reader.py samples\junit-basic.xml spira.cfg`
-- run `python robot_spira_integration.py Output.xml spira.cfg`
+- run `python spira_xunit_reader.py samples\junit-complete.xml spira.cfg`

 ## Work and test code locally
 - change version number in setup.py
 - to build locally and replace the local package run `pip install -e ./`
 - you can then access the package as you would normally.
-So in your test setup run `python robot_spira_integration.py` and it will use this local plugin
+So in your test setup run `python spira_xunit_reader.py` and it will use this local plugin
 - make changes to code, repeat building and testing locally

 ## Distribute code